gonzofish/ws-chat-client/README.md

 npm i
 ```

+## Running the Client

-And to run the server
+To run the client app

 ```shell
 npm start